Please join us on Monday October 9th @ 6:00 pm at the American Legion 47 Bradley Street, Fryeburg

 Water Test Results of Fryeburg Water Company's Well #2, through Maine Water Company, from 2017-2021 can be found by clicking News Updates at the top of this page which will allow access to each through our Google Drive.

-We encourage everyone to communicate with us here, through our website, or contact us via email directly to fryeburgwaterdistrict@gmail.com
+Please communicate with us here, through our website, or contact us via email directly to fryeburgwaterdistrict@gmail.com

 Do local laws protect our water?